cotobadesign/cotoba-agent-oss-docs/source/rst/Storage_File.rst

 | Output: Sorry, I didn't understand.

-punctation_chars
+punctuation_chars
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Specifies the character to be treated as a delimiter.Delimiters are excluded from the matching process and are excluded from utterance sentences.
-If you have the input "Hello." and "Hello", the characters in punctation_chars are ignored and treated as the same utterance.
+If you have the input "Hello." and "Hello", the characters in punctuation_chars are ignored and treated as the same utterance.

 * Configuration Example

 .. code::

-  punctation_chars: ;'",!()[]：’”；
+  punctuation_chars: ;'",!()[]：’”；

 .. code:: xml